St Columba’s College, St Albans

 The key message here is: don’t rule out St Columba’s if you’re not Catholic – afterall 63% of the pupils aren’t, so that’s got to speak for something.
 Once they get through the school gates, it’s the positive ethos and values that appeal to parents when they visit and it’s easy to see why so many are quickly won over.
 St Columba’s isn’t about churning out straight-A students (although their results are good), but creating well-rounded, socially intelligent young people with a strong moral compass.
 And what parent wouldn’t want their child to have those qualities?

 Breakfast Club is from 7.30am and After-School Club runs until 5.30pm.

 There’s a sliding scale of fees through Reception and Prep School, starting at £3,808 per term for Reception through to Prep 2.
 For Prep 3 it’s £4,466 and Prep 4-6 costs £4,925 per term.
 For Senior school the fees are £5,703 per term.

 GOOD FOR: Parents who want their children to develop a good moral grounding in a nurturing community-spirited environment, allowing them to thrive in the areas that they have a natural passion and aptitude for.

 NOT FOR: If you’re more interested in league tables and on-paper achievements than the all-round experience, St Columba’s probably isn’t for you.

 DARE TO DISAGREE?
 Be my guest!
-There’s an Open Morning on 5 October 2019.
-Book your place by registering online, here, or by calling or emailing Mrs Hilary Causer, Admissions Registrar, on 01727 892040 or email@example.com.
+There’s a Prep School Open Morning on 28 April and Senior School Open Working Day on 17 June .
+To find out more, click here, or you can call or email Mrs Rachael Wilson, Admissions Registrar, on 01727 892040 or firstname.lastname@example.org.